dreamfactorysoftware/platform-wiki/setup-guide/1-setup-a-collector/cloudfront-collector/Setting-up-the-Cloudfront-collector.md

 ## All done?

 You have now competed the setup of the Cloudfront collector.
-As a next step, you should setup at least one [tracker](choosing-a-tracker).
+You are now ready to [setup a tracker][tracker-setup].

+[Return to the setup guide][setup-guide].

+[setup-guide]: Setting-up-SnowPlow
+[tracker-setup]: Setting-up-SnowPlow#wiki-step2